delxa/glorious-ad-slinging/README.md

 - Checkout class with interfaces as described
 - Basic inventory service with static representation of advertisement types
-- Pricing rules engine that is extensible and supports two initial types of:
+- Pricing rules engine that is extensible and supports two initial types of discounts:
   - nth Item Free
   - Item Discount
 - Notation for pricing rules that maps the determines the available discounts and their parameters based on the customer